Sushmitha-Katti/EVA-4/Session14/README.md

      * So we ran for 80k/200 times
      * In between colab used to crash, we changed the start number according to number of images already processed and run again for remaining images.
    * Zipped the entire folder
    * Each depth image size is 2-3kb.
 Each of 5 zip files took around 260-290 MB of storage.
+It took around 3-4 hours to generate depth for 80k images.

+   ### **:small_orange_diamond: Merging the coreesponding fg-bg and depth images**

+   * Since we have 5 fg-bg zip, 5 and depth zip, we thought of merging each of 1 fg-bg zip with corresponding depth zip.
+   * It took around 20 min and finally we have 5 zips of approx 800MB.
+Used [this](https://github.com/Sushmitha-Katti/EVA-4/blob/master/Session14/Merge_files.ipynb) code.

+   ### ** :small_orange_diamond: Calculation Of Mean and Standard Deviation**

+   * Used [this code](https://github.com/Sushmitha-Katti/EVA-4/blob/master/Session14/Mean_and_Std_of_Dataset.ipynb) to calculate mean and std of image.
+Mean and std are important to apply transformation, to normalise the data etc..

+   ## Data Statistics :bar_chart:

+   ### **:pushpin:** Folder Structure

+            ├── Foreground
+            |────── fg1.jpg
+            |────── fg2.jpg
+            |────── ....
+            |── ──── fg100.jpg